 Ingredients.
 Like the food that you’re feeding your kitty, it’s important to know what’s actually in kitten treats.
 That’s why we highlighted those that were free of the bad stuff and called out when there was an ingredient that could raise a red flag.

 Best cat treats for kittens.
-While most of the picks on our list are made specifically for kittens, we did sprinkle in adult cat treats that are okay to give kittens (with some caveats).
+While most of the picks on our list are specifically for kittens, we did sprinkle in adult cat treats that are okay to give kittens (with some caveats).

 Ratings/reviews.
 Other pet parents are a wealth of knowledge when it comes to getting into the nitty-gritty of why they liked (or disliked) a certain treat, so we paid close attention to the ratings and reviews for each of our picks.